fnordomat/misc/README.md

 - scheme/wb.scm: [Weight-Balanced Trees](https://en.wikipedia.org/wiki/Weight-balanced_tree) implementation in scheme, and a proof of concept unit test facility (works with [chicken](https://www.call-cc.org) but unfortunately define-syntax macros aren't part of the standard).

 ## satsolver
-A very simple, easy to understand DPLL SAT solver in C. It was written on an android device while waiting for the bus, etc. ...
+A very simple, easy to understand DPLL SAT solver in C. It was written on an android device while waiting for the bus.

 ## captive-be-gone
 A growing collection of shell scripts which save me from ever having to undergo the ignominy of clicking through a captive portal again.
 Caution: work in progress, unsanitized input might be used in unsafe ways.
 You've been warned.